Who have provinces pegged to receive COVID-19 vaccines in the coming weeks?

 Manitoba

-Manitoba is vaccinating people aged 57 and older in the general population, and First Nations people aged 37 and older.
-Health officials plan to continue reducing the age minimum age, bit by bit, over the coming months.
+Manitoba is using the Pfizer and Moderna vaccines for First Nations people aged 30 and up and others aged 50 and up.
+These are available through a few channels including so-called supersites in larger communities.
+Health officials plan to continue reducing the age minimum, bit by bit, over the coming months.

+The province is also allowing anyone 40 and over to get an Oxford-AstraZeneca vaccine through pharmacies and medical clinics, subject to availability.

+Manitoba opened its vaccination program Wednesday to all front-line police officers and firefighters across the province, regardless of age.

+The province is also planning to release a list of high-risk zones on Friday.
+Any adults who live in those zones will be eligible, as will workers in those areas in certain jobs that involve dealing with the public, such as teachers, grocery store workers and restaurant employees.

-Dr. Joss Reimer, medical lead of the province's vaccine task force, has said all adults in the province could have a first dose of by the end of June if supplies are steady.
+Manitoba has now given at least one dose to roughly 26 per cent of the population aged 18 and over.
+The province estimates all adults in the province could have a first dose of by mid-June.

-There are supersites in cities where people can get vaccines, and pop-up clinics have begun in rural and northern Manitoba communities for people who are eligible.

-Immunization teams have also been going to congregate living facilities, such as group homes, to provide vaccines.

 ---